 - Spring Clean-Up update—curbside yard waste and bulk pick-up will be put on hold beginning April 1, 2020 until further notice.
 Questions can be answered by calling Waste Management, Inc at 866-797-9018 or Romulus DPW at 734-942-7579.

-- Water access—two weeks ago, the city’s water billing department discontinued account shut offs, and will do so until further notice to ensure residents have access to water services during the COVID-19 pandemic.
+- Water access—On March 12, the city’s water billing department discontinued account shut offs, and will do so until further notice to ensure residents have access to water services during the COVID-19 pandemic.
 If residents are without water and would like service reconnected, they can contact 734-942-7560 during regular business hours.
 Please note: customers are still expected to pay for water used during this time.

 Previous actions taken by the city of Romulus have included assessing risks and changes in operation based on the growing pandemic; the cancelation of public events and group classes; the closure of the Romulus Public Library, Romulus Athletic Center and Senior Center; participation by city officials in planning discussions with state and local officials, school district and ministerial alliance; planning and implementation of Emergency Declaration and National Incident Management System; development of a Unified Command Structure; utilization of telecommunication for City Council meetings; and implementation of HR policies to safeguard employees.